Key information and deadlines can be found below.

-Fully-funded PhD studentships with the Centre are now available!
+Fully-funded PhD studentships with the Centre will be available!

 The Cambridge Centre for AI in Medicine is a multi-disciplinary centre established by the University of Cambridge in 2020 to develop pioneering AI machine learning (ML) technologies that will transform biomedical science, medicine and healthcare.